nadunchanna98/Multi-Omic-Cervical-Cancer-Machine-Learning-Data-Processing/README.md

 ## Aim of this research

-- Classify cervical cancer into its subgroups using machine learning model.
+- Develop an accurate machine learning model that can classify subgroups of cervical cancer

 ## Dataset